NotAkitake/SIGMArec/README.md

 - List of possible process names (executables)
 - Partial window title to confirm game is active
+- Short game name used to name saved video files
 - Pixel groups for detecting states (Select, Playing, Result)

 You can add your own games by following the format in `example.config.json`.